 The following year, on Oct.
 28, Allen became the league’s all-time leading passer when he threw for 345 yards to surpass Lancaster’s record.
 He completed 324 of 525 passes (61.7 per cent) to lead the CFL with a career-high 4,840 passing yards that year, and after winning his third Grey Cup, Allen was nominated as the Lions’ Most Outstanding Player at the CFL Player Awards.

 TRADED TO THE ARGOS

 That year, Allen became the third quarterback in professional football history to pass for 60,000 yards.
 Later that season, he reached his 334th career touchdown pass, surpassing Lancaster again, this time for the most career touchdown passes in CFL history.
 Allen would lead the Argos to the Eastern Division Final to conclude the season.

 After a 2004 Grey Cup victory – the fourth and final of his career – Allen was named Grey Cup Most Valuable Player for the third time.

 The following season, on Oct.
 27, 2005, Allen reached 5,000 passing yards for the first time in his 21-year CFL career; however, the Argos would lose to the Montreal Alouettes in the Grey Cup that year.

 During the 2006 season, Allen broke Warren Moon’s 70,553-yard record to become professional football’s all-time passing leader.

-The stamps issued with the coin (Scott #2568 and #2569, respectively), picture the Grey Cup dividing a retro CFL player to the left and a modern CFL player to the right, and former Lions’ kicker Lui Passaglia, who won his team the 1994 Grey Cup with a last-second field goal in from of hometown fans.
+The stamps issued with the coin depict the Grey Cup dividing a retro CFL player to the left and a modern CFL player to the right as well as former Lions’ kicker Lui Passaglia, who won his team the 1994 Grey Cup with a last-second field goal in front of hometown fans.